 Publishing the full results proved to be a smart choice.
 In 2019, it was fan analysis of the full results that resulted in the miscalculated composite vote for Belarus being spotted and officially amended.

-So why can’t fans see the split results from Eurovision 2013?
+So why can’t the split results from Eurovision 2013 be released?

-The big question is, why — if the original reason for not revealing the split results in 2013 is no longer an issue — can’t the full jury and televote totals be revealed for Eurovision 2013?
+The big question is, if the original reason for not revealing the split results in 2013 is no longer an issue, then why can’t the full jury and televote totals be revealed for Eurovision 2013?